gdbooks/TileBasedGamesInOpenTK/Chapter11.md

 Let's make a new project, call it **OpenTheDoor** and get this project up to par with the **HitTheWall** section of the writeup.
 We're going to work from here.

 ###The door tile
 First thing is first, let's add our door tile that will lead into the second room.
+We're going to be working in **Game.cs**.
 Right now we define the map layout in the ```mapLayout``` variable where tile 1 is a wall and tile 0 is walkable.
 Let's add tile 2, which will be the door.

 * In the ```mapLayout``` varibale, change the appropriate tile to be a door
   * Look at the above screnshot, it's the tile in the lower right